deshaunnascott/DirectoryNotification/README.md

 	* Replace`<PATH_TO_YOUR_ICON>` with the actual path where your icon is stored.
 This will change the icon for your notification to your own personal icon when it is displayed.
 Instead of the default Python icon.
 	* **NOTE:** Your icon must be an `*.ico` file type or it won't work.
 When I first started this project, I tried to use a `.png` and I kept getting an error until I did some research and found I was using the incorrect file type.

-## ToDo
-* I want to run this script every time I log into my computer, so I will eventually create a batch file and place it in my startup folder to ensure it runs when I log in.
+* If you want, you can edit the RunNotifScript.bat file with the absolute path to where this project directory lives.
+Then place the edited Script into your startup folder if you want the script to run everytime you startup your pc and log in.

 [Windows-10-Toaster-Notifications]: <https://github.com/jithurjacob/Windows-10-Toast-Notifications>